 Many of the southern parts of the state have been subject to mining operations and are now fantastic places to go during deer season.
 Try the Crown City Wildlife Area in Lawrence and Gallia Counties or the Poston Plant Lands in Athens County.
 These lands are owned by AEP (American Electric Power), but are open to hunting.
 Most of AEP areas are in the southern part of the state, but there is also the Conesville Coal Lands in the central part of the state.
 These areas do require extra permits to hunt, so make sure you do your homework before you go.

 The great thing about Ohio is that there is really no shortage of public hunting areas.
-With a little extra work, you can find a place to hunt well away from the crowds.
+With a little extra work, you can find a place to put up some tree stands well away from the crowds.

 When it comes to hiring outfitters to guide you, they are easily found on Google, but you do want to be careful and do your homework before they charge your credit card.
 Unfortunately, Ohio is loaded with high fence canned hunt operations and it isn't always obvious that is the services they are offering on the page.